 • Asian Americans

-Patient First Wellness Center is one of the foremost discount medical clinics in Las Vegas, offering various discount medical services.
+Patient’s Choice Medical Center is one of the foremost discount medical clinics in Las Vegas, offering various discount medical services.
 Typical healthcare services include diagnosis, treatment, prescription filling, diabetic screening tests and ongoing glucose blood testing of both insulin dependent and non-insulin diabetes.
 These highly qualified Las Vegas doctors specialize in affordable medical care in Las Vegas and surrounding areas to anyone who wants a cash only option or has no health insurance coverage.
-Patient First Wellness Center’s motto is “Offering a Solution for Patients without Health Insurance.”
+Patient’s Choice Medical Center’s motto is “Offering a Solution for Patients without Health Insurance.”
 This is because patients who want low cost, high quality medical treatment can make an appointment for high-quality, affordable health care.